-Cardio exercises are at the top of the list when it comes to maintain a healthy heart, but weight training is more than building muscle (that goal that men dream of and women fear so much).
-In fact, weight training is a great workout for both men and women, when done properly.
+Cardio exercises are at the top of the list when it comes to maintaining a healthy heart, but weight training is more than building muscle (that goal that men dream of and women fear so much).
+In fact, weight training is a great workout for both men and women when done properly.

 Strengthen your muscles

-Regular weight lifting workouts will tone and strengthen your muscle.
+Regular weight-lifting workouts will tone and strengthen your muscles.
 It’s true you’ll also increase your muscle mass, although women don’t gain as much as men (due to significantly lower levels of testosterone and natural muscle mass to begin with).

 So, even if you’re a woman, weight training can be good for you.
 You don’t need to lift 40-pound weights and turn into Arnold Schwarzenegger; you can strengthen your muscles with lighter weights, suitable for your height, age…etc.